davidorex/roo-clone/mutations/PAST-02-Task.md

 # Mutations for src/core/task/Task.ts

 This file adds the `checkForPauseAfterProductiveOperation` method to the `Task` class.
-This method uses the existing `formatResponse.imageBlocks` utility for handling images in user feedback.

 ```diff
 --- a/src/core/task/Task.ts